goadesign/goa.design/content/extend/plugins.md

   // ... initialize "model"
 }
 ```
-In fact this case is so common that `dslengine` exposes a [IncompatibleDSL](https://godoc.org/github.com/goadesign/goa/dslengine#IncompatibleDSL)
+In fact this case is so common that `dslengine` exposes an [IncompatibleDSL](https://godoc.org/github.com/goadesign/goa/dslengine#IncompatibleDSL)
 function that DSL implementations can call in this case:
 ```go
 // Type sets the type of the model being built.